mrThomasTeller/vscode-gpilot/README.md

 ## Installation

-To install this extension, you need to run the command `Developer: Install Extension from Location...` from the local source.
+To install this extension, you need to run the command `Developer: Install Extension from Location...` in VS Code.

 ## Usage

-Place the cursor where you want the code hint and run the command `GPilot: Suggest code`.
+Place the cursor where you want the code suggestion and run the command `GPilot: Suggest code`.

 ## Todo